yizhi0129/MPNA/01-matrix-matrix/README.md

 Provide a specialized implementation of `matrix_matrix_multiplication` for the case of square matrices which operates on `A`, `B transposed`, and `C`.
 Compare the performance of this implementation with the generic one.

+### Exercise 5

+Compare the performance of your implementations with the one provided by the BLAS library.
+You can use the `cblas_dgemm` or `dgemm` functions from the BLAS library.